StarsCDS/AIMLOps/README.md

 ```

 ## Data Versioning with `dvc`
-- Create the a directory data/raw (if it is not their or ceating the ML System for the first time)
+- Create a directory `data/raw` (if it is not their or ceating the ML System for the first time)
 ``` shell
 mkdir  data/raw
 ```